luntergroup/smcsmc/performance/report/constpopsize_byparticle.rst

    :groupby: none
    :yrange: 8000,10500

-   Inference of a 3-epoch model on 10 Mb of sequence with varying numbers of particles, on fixed input data.
+   Inference of a 3-epoch model on 50 Mb of sequence with varying numbers of particles, on fixed input data.

-Conclusion.